 Oakland A's say team and city officials "far apart" on terms for Coliseum extension

-Oakland Athletics fans will probably not be surprised to hear that team officials weren't brimming with optimism after meeting with Oakland and Alameda County representatives about a possible extension to their lease at the Coliseum.
+Oakland Athletics fans will probably not be surprised to hear that team officials weren't brimming with optimism after meeting with Oakland and Alameda County representatives about a possible extension to the A's lease at the Coliseum.

 Over the past weekend, news surfaced that Oakland city officials would present the A's with an offer that would extend the baseball team's current lease, which is set to run out at the end of this season.
 The A's have also looked at playing in Sacramento and Salt Lake City.

-The city reportedly planned to offer the team a five-year extension for five years with a chance to opt out at three years.
-The price tag to stay is $97 million.
-As part of the offer, Oakland leaders want the MLB to commit to giving the city an expansion team.
+The city reportedly planned to offer the team a five-year, $97 million extension for five years with a chance to opt out at three years.
+As part of the offer, Oakland leaders want the Major League Baseball to commit to giving the city an expansion team.

 Representatives with the team released a brief statement early Tuesday afternoon.